cryptonector/ctp/README.md

    first read in any given thread, and writers never calling the allocator while holding a lock.

-   But readers have to loop over their fast path, a loop that can run indefinitely if there are higher-priority writers who starve the reader of CPU time.
+   Readers have to loop over their fast path, a loop that can run indefinitely if there are infinitely many higher-priority writers who starve the reader of CPU time.
+To help avoid this, writers yield the CPU before relinquishing the write lock.

    This implementation has a list of referenced values, with the head of the list always being the current one, and a list of "subscription"